cookierash/100daysofcode/README.md

 ```
 ---

-# Python Bootcamp Projects

-This repository contains my completed projects from the Python Bootcamp by App Brewery.
-Each mini project demonstrates key programming concepts and tools in Python, including basic syntax, loops, functions, object-oriented programming, APIs, and graphical interfaces.

 ### 🎸 Band Name Generator
 A beginner project that uses input/output to generate a fun band name based on user inputs like city and pet name.